warner/foolscap/doc/connection-handlers.rst

   port 9050, which is the Tor default SOCKS port.
 If that fails, it tries port 9150, which is where the Tor Browser Bundle runs a SOCKS port.
 This should work if either Tor or the TBB are running on the current host.
-* `tor.socks_port(portnum)` : This makes a SOCKS connection to an alternate port number on localhost.
+* `tor.socks_port(host, portnum)` : This makes a SOCKS connection to an alternate port number on the given host.
+Callers are strongly encouraged to use `host="localhost"`, rather than allowing traffic to travel off-box.
 * `tor.control_endpoint(tor_control_endpoint)` : This connects to a
   pre-existing Tor daemon via it's "Control Port", which allows the handler to query Tor for its current SOCKS port (as well as control Tor entirely).